Ogeon/rustful/README.md

 ```

 ##Contributing
 Yes, please!
 This is currently a one man show, so any help is welcome.
-Especially ideas.
-The best way to
-contribute, at the moment, is by giving me feedback or sending pull requests with fixes, corrections and useful/must-have
-additions.
-Remember, when sending pull requests, that it is better to do a few things well, than many things
-poorly.
+Just
+fork it, implement your idea or fix the bug you have found and send a pull
+request.